On symmetric intersecting families: Lower bounds for small

 Returning to the question of determining $g(n)$, we have shown that

 for all $n \ge 2$.
-It turns out that the precise value of $g(n)$ has a nontrivial dependence on the arithmetic properties of $n$.
-We demonstrate this by showing that the lower bound in~\eqref{eq:containment} is sharp for some positive integers, but strict for others.
+It turns out that the precise value of $g(n)$ has a nontrivial dependence on the arithmetic properties of $n$; indeed, the lower bound in~\eqref{eq:containment} is sharp for some positive integers, but strict for others.
+We record these facts, as well as some other properties of $g(\cdot)$, below.
+Since these observations don't seem to be enough resolve Question~\ref{qn:threshold} completely, we chose not to include detailed proofs of the claims below.